kosnoa/kosnoa/README.md

 - 🌱 I’m currently learning `Algorithm`
 - 🥇 I am currently an Undergradate
-- 🚅 I am currently studying in Canada
+- 🚅 I am currently in ROKA serving in army

 ### What I Like